boldbi/react-with-nodejs-sample/README.md

   * Open the React with NodeJS sample in **Visual Studio Code**.

-  * Open the terminal in Visual Studio Code and install all dependent packages by executing the following command in the terminal
+  * Open the terminal in Visual Studio Code and install all dependent packages by executing the following command in the terminal.

     ```bash
        npm install